 Introduction

 Modeling and talent agencies are now an option, and are certainly not the rule.
-If any modeling agency tries to dictate to you that their models are more professional and reliable, have them put that claim in writing, and hold them to it (We don’t see any agency doing that, as they won’t assume liability, but if they make that claim, they should at least be professional enough to back it up in writing, and pay up if one of their referred models flake out and costs you time and money).
+If any modeling agency tries to dictate to you that their models are more professional and reliable, have them put that claim in writing, and hold them to it (We don’t see any agency doing that, as they won’t assume liability, but if they make that claim, they should at least be professional enough to back it up in writing, and pay up if one of their referred models flake out ,and costs you time and money).
 You might as well get something for the extra expense.
 Do not allow agencies to tell you that they can evaluate, and select models, better than you can.
 They can’t.
 You have to evaluate the models that they send you, and book them yourself, anyway, so you might as well skip the agency, and save time and money.
 If you cater to the agencies and allow them to insult your intelligence, allow us to add to it.
 Just like models who are ignorant enough to accept that the agency way is the only way, if you allow yourself to be dependent upon agencies, you don’t deserve to be in business, as you limit yourself.
 Being dependent upon anyone is not smart business, and it is not cost-effective.
+In our opinion, any business who is not open to booking models without going through an agency is selling themselves short, and is handicapping themselves.

-A word of warning: Professional independent models obtain the same rates as agency models.
-You’re already saving 10% to 20% in agency fees, and so is the models.
+A word of warning: Professional independent models should obtain the same rates as agency models.
+You’re already saving 10% to 20% in agency fees, and so is the model.
 We have checks and balances in place.
-Independent models are aware of what fair rates are, and we recommend that businesses who book models with going through an agency pay the models what they deserve to be paid.
-More often than not, booking independent models at full rate is more of a bargain, because you are getting an experienced model who thinks for themselves, and who works harder for their career than agency models.
+Independent models are aware of what fair rates are, and we recommend that businesses who book models without going through an agency pay the models what they deserve to be paid.
+More often than not, booking independent models at full rate is more of a bargain, because you are getting an experienced model who thinks for themselves, and who works harder for their career than agency models do.
 Please do not discount the value of independent models.
-Save you money by not having to pay agency fees, and pay full rates.
+Save your money by not having to pay agency fees, and pay full rates.
 Independent Modeling has measures in place that will cause discounting tactics to backfire.
-If you short models, and work gets around, you might just find that the independent models will no longer work for you, and you will be stuck dealing with agencies and paying agency fees.
+If you short models, and word gets around, you might just find that the independent models will no longer work for you, and you will be stuck dealing with agencies and paying agency fees.
 You will reap what you sow, and we will help to make that happen.
-Just because we’re here to help does not mean that independent models negotiate from a weaker position.
+Just because we’re here to help does not mean that independent models negotiate from a weaker position, or that you can get greedy and take advantage of models just because they don't have an agency working on their behalf.
 Respect them, and they will respect you.

 This said, so-called models who operate from “web sites” on free social networking or portfolio networking sites, who have tacky snapshot pictures all over the Internet, and who otherwise do not invest in their careers should not be trusted, or booked.
 Models who invest in their careers, and are able to show that investment effectively on a real web site, are more likely to be professional and reliable.
 Likewise, think twice about booking any model who demonstrates a lack of professional judgement, as the image of any business is important, and your product or service is ultimately associated with the face of the model who visually markets what you do.
 If a model has nudes all over the Internet, and those nude “modeling” pictures are not compatible with what you do, we suggest finding a more appropriate model.
 There are plenty of great models to choose from, and you can be selective.